 I listened to a podcast recently and where the author of the book “The E Myth”, Michael Gerber was interviewed.
 He spoke about, if you have a company of one, the business is reliant on you solely and that is not scalable.

 To move to a true enterprise with staff you need to move away from the company of one model.

 So in year two in my business I took on a part time marketing consultant to delegate work to.
-And also I continued to outsource work to my Virtual Assistant, I have a web developer and a copy writer.
+And also I continued to outsource my admin tasks to my Virtual Assistant, I have a web developer and a copy writer.
 They have skills that I do not need to learn.

 This helped me move away from a company of one, and to a more scalable business.

 2. Refining the types of clients you work with